 “Brought,” was all he said.

-His monosyllabic response stopped me and I trembled: not on my exterior, but in the secret place within where my sense of self resides.
+His monosyllabic response stopped me and I trembled in the secret place within where my sense of self resides.
 He ignored my effort, my seniority.

 (And listen: I get how that makes me sound like a royal d-bag, okay?
 Guilty as charged.
 I’m a textbook type A but I’m not tone-deaf.
-It’s just that I’ve survived this company five years and, in that time, learned a thing or two or three, and if you, dear reader, are still new to how we do things, you’ll come to interpret my persistence with Luiz and lunch as an act of kindness, of charity.)
+It’s just that I’ve survived this company five years and learned a thing or two or three, and if you, dear reader, are still new to how we do things, you’ll come to interpret my persistence with Luiz and lunch as an act of charity.)

 “My treat,” I told him, voice one octave lower.